james-reeder/oktaTools/oktaImportAllUsers/README.txt

 =============
 Empty Columns
 =============
 If a column is empty then it is not included in the user that is created.

 =============
 Booleans
 =============
 If you have columns that contain a capitalised boolean such as 'TRUE' or 'FALSE'.
-The value of the column will be changes to 'true' or 'false' respectively.
+The value of the column will be changed to 'true' or 'false' respectively.

 		//// Setting up \\\\